mxafi/mxafi.github.io/content/freelance.md

 I'm committed to delivering high-quality work and excellent customer service.
 Contact me today to learn more about my services and discuss your needs in detail.
-Schedule a quick video meeting using the link below, or email me through the address in my about page.
+Schedule a quick video meeting using the link below!

 [https://cal.com/mxafi/scope-requirements](https://cal.com/mxafi/scope-requirements)

 *I offer a complimentary first meeting to discuss your project requirements and scope.
 Let's work together to bring your vision to life!*

+***

+If you have any questions regarding my services or exisiting orders, contact me using the contact form below:

+{{< contactform >}}